masonh22/fswatch-sys/README.md

     // Prettily print out the vector of events. println!("{:#?}", events);
   }).unwrap();
-  // Star the monitor, unwrapping any possible error.
+  // Start the monitor, unwrapping any possible error.
 This will most likely be a blocking call.
   // See the libfswatch documentation for more information. session.start_monitor().unwrap();
 }